The Idler (1758–1760): No 103. Horrour of the last (Johnson)

 Johnson wonders what his readers will think now that The Idler has come to an end.
-People approach the end of any endeavour with a certain dread.
-Since this last essay is being published during Holy Week, Johnson hopes it will cause readers to reflect that everything has an end – including human life and the current age.
+Since this last essay is being published during Holy Week, Johnson says he hopes it will cause readers to reflect that everything has an end – including human life and the current age.

 "Though the Idler and his readers have contracted no close friendship, they are, perhaps, both unwilling to part.
 There are few things not purely evil, of which we can say, without some emotion of uneasiness, 'this is the last'.
 Those who never could agree together, shed tears when mutual discontent has determined them to final separation; of a place which has been frequently visited, though without pleasure, the last look is taken with heaviness of heart; and the Idler, with all his chilness of tranquillity, is not wholly unaffected by the thought that his last essay is now before him."